mshanGithub/msbotframework/specs/testing/testing.md

 ### Support engineer scenarios

-1. As a DevOps engineer, I'd like to be able to execute tests that would alert me if any of the services used by bot are not working or they are degraded
+1. As a Support engineer, I'd like to be able to execute tests that would alert me if any of the services used by bot are not working or they are degraded.
+2. As a Support engineer, I'd like to be able to create a work item in Azure DevOps when a production bot throws an alert.

+   The work item should contain a transcript of the conversation that triggered the failure (if available) and other technical information like stack traces and error messages.

 ## Advanced Scenarios